-- A. Never reject vaccine shipments. - B. Receive, inspect, and store vaccines and diluents within manufacturer-recommended ranges immediately upon delivery. - C. Immediately report any shipment incidents in myCAvax; providers are encouraged to use the "Vaccine Receiving Checklist" (IMM-1112) to gather the necessary reporting data. - D. Keep packing slips for all vaccine shipments received, including publicly funded and private vaccine shipments.

-E. The provider location must be open with staff available to receive vaccines at least one day a week (other than
+- A. Never reject vaccine shipments. - B. Receive, inspect, and store vaccines and diluents within manufacturer-recommended ranges immediately upon delivery. - C. Immediately report all shipment issues using the VFA/317 "Vaccine Receiving Log and Checklist" (IMM-1216). - D. Keep packing slips for all vaccine shipments received, including publicly funded and private vaccine shipments. - E. The provider location must be open with staff available to receive vaccines at least one day a week (other than Monday) and for at least four consecutive hours.